pawarbi/blog/_notebooks/README.md

-# Auto-convert Jupyter Notebooks To Posts
+# Notebooks used in blogs

 Notebooks used in blogs